kailash-manasarovar/statement/docs/timeline/2023/october.md

 - I say three hours here, but it was much more.
 - I wasn't able to get into bed until the sun had come up which would have been around 8am in November.
-- Compare the above with [my experience in 2007](../early-years/2007.md#hazel-smith).
+- Compare the above tweets with [my experience in 2007](../early-years/2007.md#hazel-smith).
+- There are numerous tweets like this that I felt compelled to write after waking up in my bed (this one was at 1am).
+- Do these tweets flag up the times I was sedated while sleeping?
+- Did the porn-gang wait for me to go to bed before applying the sedation tech?
-- Do these compulsions to tweet experiences come directly after those people themselves entered my flat while I was being regularly sedated and assaulted, and I recognized them unconsciously, and my unconscious awareness filtered the information up to consciousness?
+- Do these compulsions to tweet what seemed random experiences come directly after those people themselves entered my flat while I was being regularly sedated and assaulted, and I recognized them unconsciously, and my unconscious awareness filtered the information up to consciousness?
-- I'm guessing there's masses more of this to come, then.
+- I'm guessing there's masses more of this to come, then :(

 ## Rocio Vidal